Home That Night – Wednesday 30th January

 Colin organised someone to care for me, as I obviously couldn’t help myself.
 Colin had to go about his normal daily routine.
 Lara had done a great job of stepping in my shoes to finish the magazine, so it was distribution time.
 This was a usually busy period for Colin to arrange the first drop off of deliveries.
 While Colin was out, Lara took over juggling running our house, responded to work related stuff, meeting the new carer, while looking after her 15 month old son, Lucas (Colin’s nephew).
 Not an easy task in an unfamiliar home and my home office.
 I think she had done extremely well, especially when she had her own life, home and work to sort out at the same time.
 I don’t think I’d ever thanked her anywhere near enough.

 New Carer: I won’t mention names but, I hadn’t felt a particular warmth or enthusiasm with the new the carer.
-Our conversation had been uncomfortable and I felt that she was rather mechanical and went through the motions of what had been asked of her.
-I had been reluctant to say anything at the time, especially, as Colin had gone to the trouble of get someone for me.
+Our conversation was uncomfortable and I felt that she was rather mechanical and went through the motions of what was asked of her.
+I felt reluctant to say anything at the time, especially, as Colin had gone to the trouble of get someone for me.
 However, I hadn’t felt at ease.
-It boiled down to my necessity, rather than lack of choice in a short time, so I kept quiet.
+It boiled down to my necessity at the time, rather than lack of choice in a short time, so I kept quiet.

 Bruise on my Leg: I developed a bad looking bruise on my left “dead leg”, as I referred to it.
-I hadn’t felt anything wrong, so I wouldn´t have been aware of any pain that could have caused it because of my paralysis.
+I hadn’t felt anything wrong, so I wasn’t aware of any pain that could have caused it because of my paralysis.
 The local nurse kindly passed by and informed us that the markings appeared normal.
-I had been moved around a lot recently, so I could have banged into anything, so we were not to be overly worried.
+Because I’d been moved around a lot recently, so I might have banged been around a bit, so she wasn’t overly worried.
 She was lovely and kept asking me how I felt.
-A pleasant change to have been treated with respect directly, instead of discussions that usually happened around me or hovered over my head, as if I hadn’t been in the room.
-She had made me feel a bit more human.
+A pleasant change to be treated with respect directly, instead of discussions that usually happened around or hovered over my head, as if I wasn’t in the room.
+She made me feel a bit more human.

 Really Miffed with Colin

-Colin had come home from drinks with the boys, from his usual friday night ritual.
-After what he had been through, I reckoned that he deserved a break.
-However, during his absence, Lara had kindly set up my lap top at my bed so that I could fumble with my mouse with my good hand.
-I tried to focus on the screen, slowly catch up with messages, emails and watch a little UK TV online with my good eye and right hand When Colin arrived, he hadn’t been happy to see me with my computer.
-I was ordered to rest and relax, he was furious, as he felt that I was getting back to my same routine.
-I argued that I was still alert enough and could operate things with my right hand.
+Colin had come home from drinks with the boys, from his usual Friday night ritual.
+Guess after what he’d been through, I reckoned that he deserved a break.
+However, during his absence, Lara kindly set up my lap top at my bed so that I could fumble with my mouse with my good hand.
+I tried to focus on the screen, slowly catch up with messages, emails and watch a little UK TV online through my good eye.
+When Colin arrived, he wasn’t happy to see me with my computer.
+I was ordered to rest and relax, he was furious and felt that I was getting back to my same old “work”routine.
+I argued that I that I was still alert enough and could operate things with my right hand.
 What was the harm?
 Colin immediately unplugged my computer!
-I was really enraged, “NO, NO” in my book.
+I was really enraged, “NO, NO” was my response.
 I had no choice or argument in the matter as my laptop got carted away.
-I was really livid.
+I was really livid and steaming …….

 Saturday 3rd February

 Meeting the New Carer: We were expecting the new carer to turn up at 10.00 in the morning, as arranged, but she was a “No Show”.
 Surprise!
 We weren’t very impressed.
-Colin made arrangements for work and distribution of our magazine.
 The girl never had the courtesy to call or text to let him know why she hadn’t turned up.
-With the lack of knowing, or communication, Colin posted a request for a new carer on facebook, as timing became crucial.
+Colin was annoyed, especially as he made arrangements for work and distribution of our magazine.
+In desperation, Colin posted a request for a new carer on facebook, as timing became crucial for both our daily routine.
 Later that day, he told me that an old friend of ours would come around for a chat early evening, but wouldn’t tell me who.
-I hadn’t felt very confident as I must have looked a mess.
-I hadn’t felt ready for social visits yet, but I realised the meeting would have been out of her kindness.
+I felt a very lack of confidence, as I knew I looked a mess.
+I hadn’t felt ready for social visits yet, but realised I had to make an effort and smile.

-Positive Start: As it had turned out, the visitor was Della, who we’ve known for over 30 years.
-It had been a lovely surprise to see her again.
+Positive Start: As it had turned out, the visitor was Della, who we’ve known for over a 30 years period.
+It was a lovely surprise to see her again.
 Over the past years, Della had been doing hair and nails, then onto massages and learned how to care for people.
-She had been delightful, approachable and open to what we had in mind.
-As we had known her for so long and the choice had been very easy.
+She was delightful, approachable and open to what we had in mind.
+As we had known her for so long, the choice was very easy.
 Della and I had an immediate connection and I trusted her.
 She said that, although the next day would be Sunday, she could start that day.
 What a weight off our minds ……

 Please view next page 11 at link 2″Settling In and My Birthday“: https://www.rebootinglinda.com/11-settling-in-and-my-birthday/